ASL interpretation is available for most events.

 NON: e.g. can’t access main public areas; no scent policy in place; no asl, Braille or other accommodations; inadequate lighting for signing; no sliding scale; etc.

-Please note that there is not currently a scent-reduced policy in place at The Roundhouse, though specific events will have their own policies.
-Refer to these resources if you’d like to learn more about how you can help create a safer environment for folks with Multiple Chemical Sensitivities:
+The Roundhouse does not currently have a scent-reduced policy, though specific events will have their own policies.
+Refer to these resources if you’d like to learn more about folks with Multiple Chemical Sensitivities and creating safer environments: